 Ed Olifer is the Managing Partner of the firm's Washington, D.C. office.
-He concentrates his practice on mergers and acquisitions, securities offerings, Securities and Exchange Commission reporting, and compliance matters.
-Mr. Olifer frequently advises boards of directors and committees of boards of directors on all aspects of corporate governance.
+He concentrates his practice on securities and capital formation transactions, SEC disclosure compliance, mergers and acquisitions, and corporate governance advice in complex situations.
+He frequently counsels boards of directors on myriad sensitive legal-related and other strategic decisions that impact their businesses and constituents.

 Mr. Olifer's securities experience includes representing issuers and underwriters in initial and secondary public securities offerings.
-He has represented numerous issuers in private placements of securities, tender, and exchange offers, issuances of securities under the U.S. Treasury’s TARP Capital Purchase Program, and ongoing private transactions.
+He has represented numerous issuers in private placements of securities, tender, and exchange offers.
 He counsels public clients on a daily basis with respect to their reporting obligations under the federal securities laws and routinely counsels clients on the full range of securities regulations applicable to corporations, officers, directors, and principal shareholders of public corporations, including share re-sale restrictions, Section 16, and insider-trading matters.

 Mr. Olifer also has extensive experience in a wide variety of business transactions, including stock purchases and asset transfers, particularly those involving financial institutions and public companies.
 He has worked on many transactions in the financial services industry, including transactions involving the acquisition and disposition of distressed financial institutions, and has significant knowledge of the regulatory aspects of those transactions.